 How to Find the Pixel 6 in Stock

 Google’s new Pixel 6 and Pixel 6 Pro are hard to find right now.
-If you’ve had trouble securing the Pixel 6 or Pixel 6 Pro model you want, you’ll want to keep an eye out for new stock and check out alternative places to order as we push toward their release date.
+If you’ve had trouble securing the model you want, you’ll want to keep an eye out for new stock and check out alternative places to order as we push toward their release date.

 Shipping times for the new Pixel 6 and Pixel 6 Pro have already slipped.
-In some cases, we’re seeing shipping times pushed into January of next year.
+In some cases, shipping times have been pushed into deep 2021.
 And given the chip shortages the industry is facing right now, this could be an ongoing problem for Google’s new flagships.

 If you’re able to find the Pixel 6 or Pixel 6 Pro model you want, and you want your new phone ASAP, it’s a good idea to place an order right now.